SRGSSR/srglogger-apple/docs/README.md

 The library requires the following frameworks to be added to any target requiring it:

-* `SRGLogger.framework`: The main library framework.
+* `SRGLogger`: The main library framework.
-* `SRGLogger_Swift.framework`: A bridge for Swift code.
+* `SRGLogger_Swift`: A bridge for Swift code.
 This framework is only to be integrated if your target needs to use the libary from Swift source files.

 ### Dynamic framework integration